EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Country of Production

-Geolocation See attachment in consolidated GeoJSON file
+Geolocation See consolidated GeoJSON file

 Production period mm yyyy – mm yyyy